george robb - fact file

 One of the last amateur players to play in the top division, George Robb was a flying winger, who did great service to the club and represented England.

-Linking up with Eddie Baily, he formed a good understanding of when to go forward and when to cover for his team-mate, being a willing runner both going forward and tracking back in defence.
+Scoring 16 goals in 37 games in his first season in the First Division, linking up with Eddie Baily, he formed a good understanding of when to go forward and when to cover for his team-mate, being a willing runner both going forward and tracking back in defence.
 He could play the ball off both feet and his crossing was accurate to feed the centre-forwards, having made space to put the ball in by jinking past his marker or just beating him for sheer pace.

 NICKNAME :